andrewor14/incubator-spark/docs/streaming-programming-guide.md

 non-stateful transformations like `map`, `count`, and `reduceByKey`, with _all_ input streams, the system, upon restarting, will continue to receive and process new data.

-To better understand the behavior of the system under driver failure with a HDFS source, lets consider what will happen with a file input stream.
+To better understand the behavior of the system under driver failure with a HDFS source, let's consider what will happen with a file input stream.
 Specifically, in the case of the file input stream, it will correctly identify new files that were created while the driver was down and process them in the same way as it would have if the driver had not failed.
 To explain further in the case of file input stream, we shall use an example.
-Lets say, files are being generated every second, and a Spark Streaming program reads every new file and output the number of lines in the file.
+Let's say, files are being generated every second, and a Spark Streaming program reads every new file and output the number of lines in the file.
 This is what the sequence of outputs would be with and without a driver failure.